age-series/eln2-web/docs/development.md

     * `math`: all sorts of mathy stuff
     * `sim`: all sorts of simulation code (mna, electrical, thermal)

-When you build Eln2, you will generally operate out of the `electrical-age-1.12` folder, and that will load in UMC as well as Eln2-core.
+When you build Eln2, you will generally operate out of the `eln2-mc-integration` folder, and that will load in UMC as well as Eln2-core.

 As a result, all of those imports will be accessible to be used for Minecraft code.

-At some point, I want to move these repositories to `https://github.com/eln2`, namely, we would probably call them `eln2-mc-integration`, `eln2-core`, and `eln2-web` at that organization.

 The different versions of the eln2 Minecraft integrations (say 1.12, 1.14, 1.15, etc) would be branches by those names on that repository, which matches the way that UMC is structured.